YashTakte/SciMaps-Global-Exhibit-Venue-Visualization/README.md

 ---

+## Acknowledgements
+We acknowledge the Cyberinfrastructure for Network Science (CNS) Center and Lisel Record for their continuous feedback, support, and access to the dataset.

+---

 ## License
 This repository is for academic use only under Indiana University Bloomington’s ENGR-E583/E483 Information Visualization course (Spring 2025).